sfigg/commercialization-public/design/device-experiences/speechplatformdevices-hwguidelines.md

 ### Performance Levels

 Functional guidelines are split into two levels – Standard and Premium.
 This distinction is made to acknowledge that there are a range of devices targeting speech functionality, spanning price targets and operational envelopes.
-Microsoft recommends that all devices target Premium guidelines when specified.[1]
+Microsoft recommends that all devices target Premium guidelines when specified.

+>[!NOTE]
+>A device must meet Premium recommendations in all categories in order to be considered a Premium device.
+The Premium and Standard categories are not part of a Logo program – rather informed best practices and guidelines.

 **Premium**